omar573/bbb-unet/README.md

 ## Introduction

-Contained herein is a machine learning framework, guiding the user from raw microscopy images to a structured data frame encapsulating quantifiable cell attributes, such as area and perimeter.
+I have included here a machine learning model and framework, guiding the user from raw microscopy images to a structured data frame encapsulating quantifiable cell attributes, such as area and perimeter.

-The impetus for adopting this computational model arises from the necessity to accurately quantify cell metrics, specifically focusing on Blood-Brain Barrier (BBB) cells.
-This endeavor seeks to quantitatively demonstrate the consequences of HIV-1 Tat Proteins on the BBB.
-Traditional methods, like manual segmentation, though possible, are markedly inefficient, posing considerable temporal constraints on researchers.
-Contrastingly, a proficiently trained U-Net deep learning model showcases its prowess by segmenting thousands of cells within mere seconds, in stark juxtaposition to the manual process which averages 15 minutes per image.
+This computational AI model arises from the necessity to accurately quantify large amounts of cell metrics, specifically focusing on Blood-Brain Barrier (BBB) cells.
+This endeavor seeks to quantitatively demonstrate the consequences of HIV drug treatment on brain cells.
+Traditional methods such as manual segmentation are markedly inefficient, posing considerable temporal constraints on researchers.
+For example, a proficiently trained U-Net deep learning model showcases its usefulness by segmenting thousands of cells within seconds, in comparison to the manual process which averages 15 minutes per image.

 ## Data